-Here we see how to select the details of employee whose name starts with a specific character.
+Here we see how to select the details of an employee whose name starts with a specific character.

 select * from emp where E_Name REGEXP '^a';

-Here, we used the operator ‘^’ along with the pattern to be searched and thus got the details of employees whose name starts with character ‘a’.
+Here, we used the operator ‘^’ along with the pattern to be searched and thus got the details of employees whose name starts with the character ‘a’.

 So far, the characters or strings considered as the pattern were not case-sensitive.